Gardening Tips for Hurting Hands

 Clearing, raking, lifting, digging, and pruning can often lead to pain and/or injury, particularly after a long winter of inactivity.
 Symptoms of cramping, locking, swelling, burning, tingling, and general pain in the hands and/or arms are common as the gardening season starts up.

 Some of the more common conditions we see include pain on the inside or outside of the elbow (commonly referred to as golfer’s or tennis elbow respectively).
 This can make gripping, twisting the arm, or carrying objects quite problematic.
 The difficulty comes from identifying where that pain comes from.
-The source of the pain can be related to an irritated tendon end of a muscle, one or more muscles themselves, and/or irritation of a nerve that runs through the area.
+The pain can be related to an irritated tendon, muscle or nerve that runs past the forearm and elbow.
 Read our article on the Mystery of Tennis Elbow for more about this condition and how we treat it here.

 Finally, pain in the palm and fingers is also quite prevalent among gardeners particularly due to the usage of hand tools such as shears.
 These conditions include trigger finger which is characterized by pain radiating down the finger and is often accompanied by snapping or locking of the digit.
 This is also likely caused by an aggravated and inflamed tendon.
 You can read more about these hand and wrist conditions here.

 When we do more than our body is ready for (which is easy to do early in the season!), there is potential for increased soreness and pain.
 While some increase in soreness is expected, it’s important to try to avoid pushing to the point of causing a more acute, inflamed condition that could impact your desired activities.
 To more safely build capacity and avoid injury, try the following tips:

 - Schedule regular breaks for yourself, particularly if you are performing repetitive motions.

 - Monitor your time: the total number of hours in a day and the number of days in a row you garden.